Strange Diseases That Science Never Explained

 Foreign Accent Syndrome is incredibly rare, and it has a variety of different causes.
 Typically occurring after head or brain trauma, a person will begin speaking in an accent different from their own and will be unable to stop.

 Some sufferers don't even realize they're doing it.
 Though FAS is an issue with the brain, scientists don't know why exactly it happens.

 - Photo: Jason Kuffer / flickr / CC-BY-NC-ND 2.0

 Burning Mouth Syndrome

-You know that feeling of your mouth being on fire when you eat spicy foods?
+You know that feeling of your mouth being on fire when you eat spicy food?
 Well, imagine if that happened to you for no reason, all the time.
-Burning mouth syndrome happens when a person has a chronic feeling of burning in their tongue, gums, or whole mouth with no apparent cause.
-There are a few treatments, but mostly, this is a problem that you'll need a dentist to help you manage.
+Burning mouth syndrome occurs when a person has a chronic feeling of burning in their tongue, gums, or whole mouth with no apparent cause.

-This is not to be confused with multiple personality disorder, as it's often portrayed in popular media.
-Schizophrenia has a plethora of different symptoms, many of which change from person to person, including hearing voices, paranoia, disorganized speech and thought, and difficulty perceiving what is real and what is not.
-This disease has been studied for decades upon decades, but we still do not fully understand the root cause, nor have we found any cure.
+Schizophrenia should not be confused with multiple personality disorder, as popular media often interchange the two.
+Schizophrenia involves a plethora of different symptoms, many of which change from person to person, and include hearing voices, paranoia, disorganized speech and thought, and difficulty perceiving what is real.